-But oh so tasty.
+But oh, so tasty.

 I love that.

 And almost always the book holds a message I needed.
 Something that fits where I am struggling in that moment of my life.
 I take the book and let it fall to the table and wherever the pages land, that is where I look.
-I let fate decide what I will be reading that day.
+I let fate decide what I will read that day.

 In a time where there doesn’t seem like there is much to look forward to, I have found something to look forward to each day.

-Since this is October, I want to share with you a recipe for donuts that is so, so, so good.
+Since this is October, I want to share with you a recipe for donuts that are so, so, so good.
 I found this on Pinterest in September and made them one day when I was really blue.

-The recipe comes from a blogger who shares that she is a Christian which is lovely but my blog is full of a lot of FU**S and SHITS and FARTS AND POOPS.
+The recipe comes from a blogger who shares that she is a Christian, which is lovely, but my blog is full of a lot of FU**S and SHITS and FARTS AND POOPS.

 I considered it a sign from God to tone it down with the fu**s and shits and farts and poops.